 Band, chorus, theater, dance

-Bilingual parent coordinator, Gloribel Rivera translates for Spanish speaking parents and enlists the help of English speaking Arabic parents.
+The school’s bilingual parent coordinator, Gloribel Rivera Peralta, translates for Spanish-speaking parents and enlists the help of English-speaking Arabic parents.
 She is a bridge to the community, helping parents check out books, write a resume or use computers at the local library.

 ADMISSIONS: Neighborhood school.
-(Lydie Raschka, October 2016)
+(Lydie Raschka, web reports, March 2020)